TomaszKandula/RazorWebApp/README.md

 The idea behind this Razor Pages application is to build small web application using server-side rendering and plain JavaScript for client-side interactions (it uses classes and components).
 It should:

 1. Validate user input: front-end via own code or validate.js (preferable); back-end via model valiation or FluentValidation (preferable).
 1. Use AJAX to perform asynchronous calls to Web API, secured by Anti-Forgery Token.
+1. Provide tests for Razor Pages with Anti-Forgery Token.
 1. Use OR/M (Entity Framework Core) and LINQ instead of ADO.NET with custom SQL strings.
 1. Protect user password by hashing and salting with [BCrypt](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/).
 Please note that we do not use SHA2_512 and GUID for hashing and salting on the server-side via SQL stored procedures (this would be the alternative approach, most likely implemented by DBA).
 Using BCrypt (or SCrypt) is much preferable.